 -my daily soul homework

--the smell of the inside of a coffee shop
+-the smell of a coffee shop

 -that first sip of coffee in the morning